-The new aluminum wheelsets from Ibis come in both 27.5" and 29" diameters.
-Both feature 38mm outer and 34mm inner widths.
-In other words, wide.
+The aluminum wheelsets from Ibis come in both 27.5" and 29" diameters, and we have rims only in 26".
+The wheelsets either feature 38mm outer / 34mm inner widths or 33mm outer / 29mm inner widths.

-The Ibis aluminum wheels are available in Boost spacing.
-If there is enough demand, we will make them in 100/142 axle spacing.
-Let us know!
+The Ibis aluminum wheels are available in Boost and 100/142 spacing.

 Aluminum Rim: $99

 The rim is our own proprietary tubeless asymmetric profile, is welded 6066 aluminum, black anodized and laser etched (with lasers!).

 The wheels feature laser etched Ibis hubs with Enduro bearings*, and a 36t ratchet with 4 pawls that yields a 10º engagement.
 They are available with Shimano or SRAM drivers.
 Hubs are made to our specification in a small shop in Taiwan.
 Replacement parts are available on the Ibis webstore.

 *For the front and rear hub shells the bearings are two 17287 LLB.
 For the XD and Shimano FHB there is one 17287 LLB and one 6803 LLB.

 In the early 1980’s, when the first purpose-built mountain bike frames (including Ibis!) were making their initial crawl out of the primordial ooze, we had to use already existing components on our bikes.
 These components were often not as good as they could be, having been adapted from other types of bikes.
 Sometimes we used parts adapted from motorcycles-such as the Magura and Tomaselli brake levers on our early machines.